Tukwila Parks & Recreation

 The Tukwila Arts Commission is made up of seven resident representatives and one student representative.
-The commissioners are artists and advocate for art!
+The commissioners are artists and advocates for art!

 Beginning in 1982, after graduating with a BFA in painting, Sheila Coppola’s been printing for many different artists.
 She’s founded 2 print shops for artists and currently operates out of Sidereal Fine Art Press in Tukwila.
 She’s also pursued her own art practice using a combination of materials and processes; collage, printmaking, stitching, and painting.
 She’s passionate about the arts and hopes to share that passion with all the people she meets!

 Kai Curry is an art history instructor (specializing in French and Asian art history) as well as an arts writer for a local newspaper who’s looking to increase community involvement and assist with diverse, equal access to the arts.

 Cynthia Chesak has been a long time resident of Tukwila for past 44 years.
 She taught theatre and English at Foster High School for 34 years before retiring.
 She has a B.A. from La Universidad de las Americas in Mexico City with a double major in English and drama.
 After relocating to El Paso, Texas, she earned her Masters in theatre with an emphasis on children’s theatre from the University of Texas at El Paso.
 After coming to Tukwila she attended the University of Washington to earn her teaching certificate in English and theatre.
 As a community activist and arts advocate, Cynthia has work on several State arts education committees and has been a Tukwila Arts Commissioner since 1992.